aerospike/cloud-qualification/README.md

 This project contains scripts that will:

 1. Create an Aerospike cluster
-2. Create client systems
+2. Create client system(s)
 3. Run YCSB from client systems against the Aerospike cluster
 4. Change Aerospike parameters and reset the cluster
-5. Repeat 3 and 4 until all parameters are exhausted
+5. Repeat 3 and 4 until all defined parameters are exhausted

 With 100M objects, this process takes ~1 hour per YCSB test.